moneta-rb/moneta/README.md

 * [7]: Store is multi-process safe, but not synchronized automatically between multiple processes
 * [8]: If a store provides atomic increment it can be used with `Moneta::Semaphore`.
 You can add weak `#increment` support using the `Moneta::WeakIncrement` proxy.
 * [9]: If a store provides atomic creation it can be used with `Moneta::Mutex`.
 You can add weak `#create` support using the `Moneta::WeakCreate` proxy.
-* [11]: Sqlite is multiprocess safe, but the performance suffers badly since Sqlite has to lock the whole database file for writing.
-Use a real SQL server if you want multiprocess concurrency!
+* [10]: Sqlite/YAML/PStore are multiprocess safe, but the performance suffers badly since the whole database file must be locked for writing.
+Use a key/value server if you want multiprocess concurrency!
 ------

 ## Proxies